bitcoin-api/bitcoin-api-full-stack/README.md

 node UpdateFeeDataWorker --mode=production
 ```

-After the main function finishes, it starts again after 10 seconds to keep the fee up to date in your Bitcoin-Api system.
+After the main function finishes, it starts again after 10 seconds to keep the fee up to date in your Bitcoin-API system.

 When the main function has finished, it should look like this: